Office of Consumer Counsel: Scope of work

-Membership & Affiliations
+Membership and affiliations

 At the national level, OCC represents Connecticut utility ratepayer interests through the National Association of State Utility Consumer Advocates (NASUCA), which is an association of 44 consumer advocates in 40 states.
 Through Federal Energy Regulatory Commission (FERC) proceedings, OCC monitors issues related to maintaining the reliability of the electric grid, negotiating Reliability Must Run (RMR) contracts, and testifying before the FERC on whole market design, the effects of electric pricing, transmission proposals and other policies concerning utility ratepayers.
 As a member of the New England Power Pool (NEPOOL), the OCC represents Connecticut electricity consumers on a regional and national basis at NEPOOL meetings.
 On a state and local level, OCC represents Connecticut utility consumers through board membership on the Connecticut Energy Advisory Board (CEAB), the Connecticut Energy Efficiency Board (EEB), the Connecticut Economic Resource Center (CERC), and the Connecticut Low-Income Energy Advisory Board (LIEAB).
 Each year OCC engages with legislators during legislative session about proposed legislation, it coordinates with other groups reflecting similar positions, and testifies at legislative hearings.
 Due to its subject matter expertise on utility ratepayers, the OCC is routinely consulted by state legislators, such as the members of the General Assembly's Energy and Technology Committee, concerning the impact of energy policies which may require the OCC to provide written or oral testimony.